gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 don't call C++ a "word processor" even though word processors can be written in C++.
 Similarly WebGL does not draw 3D graphics out of the box.
-You can write library that will draw 3D graphics with WebGL but by itself it doesn't not do 3D graphics.
+You can write library that will draw 3D graphics with WebGL but by itself it does not do 3D graphics.

 To give a further example, assume we want to draw a cube in 3d with lights.